Albert0i/RU330/adt.md

 > Implementation differs, way of thinking remains...

+As for the Time complexity: if to search a node in b-tree is O(N Log(N)), then search  for MAX and MIN plus a full table scan to sum up all scores is the total time in SQL.

+O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
+Plus a traverse of M elements to sum up all scores is the total time in Redis.

 #### III.
 Bibliography
 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)